-■ NOTE: The CVT is fully automatic and shifts as a function of engine RPM and vehicle loading.
+- NOTE: The CVT is fully automatic and shifts as a function of engine RPM and vehicle loading. - To select high range from park, move the shift lever upward through reverse and neutral until the letter "H" is displayed on the LCD gauge.

-Always come to a complete stop before attempting to shift from one range to the other or into reverse.
-Always shift on level ground.
+2. To select low range from high range, move the shift lever upward one position until the letter "L" is displayed on the LCD gauge.

-- 1. To select reverse gear from park, move the shift lever downward one position until the letter "R" is displayed on the LCD gauge. - 2.
-To select neutral from reverse, move the shift lever downward one position until the letter "N" is displayed on the LCD gauge. - 3.
-To select high range from neutral, move the shift lever downward one position until the letter "H" is displayed on the LCD gauge. - 4.
-To select low range from high range, move the shift lever downward one position until the letter "L" is displayed on the LCD gauge. - NOTE: The high range is for normal driving with light loads.
+■ NOTE: The high range is for normal driving with light loads.
 The low range is for carrying heavy loads or trailer towing.
 Compared to HIGH range, the LOW range position provides slower speed and greater torque to the wheels.